YingLiu4203/TypeScript-Vue-Example/README.md

 ```

 ### 5.6.
 Use the Store in ProductList Component
-Create a `<script> </script>` and add the following content `src/components/ProductList.vue` to get products data from the store using a computed property.
+Create a `<script lang="ts"> </script>` and add the following content `src/components/ProductList.vue` to get products data from the store using a computed property.

 ```ts
 declare let require: any